Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 You should also set up a feedback loop with your users, which we’ll discuss in more detail later.

-In any case, integrating AI without adequate testing is a gamble.
+In any case, developing an AI app without adequate testing is a gamble.

 It’ll potentially cost you a lot of money and can do serious damage to your brand’s reputation.